-The main focus of the evaluation concerns the analysis that the lead establishment in the cluster is able to provide, in its self-evaluation, of the progress it has made in each of the missions and activities of the cluster, by comparing its positioning at the beginning and end of the evaluation period.
+The main focus of the evaluation concerns the analysis that the lead establishment in the institution is able to provide, in its self-evaluation, of the progress it has made in each of its missions and its activities, by comparing its positioning at the beginning and end of the evaluation period.

 Specific analyses of the quality policy implemented by the governance system and of the quality of its self-evaluation are also incorporated into the evaluative analysis.

-The institution in charge of the cluster is responsible, in its self-evaluation report, for providing evidence of its achievements during the period being evaluated, and of its ability to measure the effectiveness and efficiency of its actions.
+The evaluated institution is responsible, in its self-evaluation report, for providing evidence of its achievements during the period being evaluated, and of its ability to measure the effectiveness and efficiency of its actions.

 Evaluations that are adapted to the specifics of each cluster

-Clusters are highly diverse organisations and their landscapes are constantly changing.
+Universities and clusters are highly diverse organisations and their landscapes are constantly changing.
 Evaluations must therefore be adapted to this diversity and be responsive to the changes observed in the field.
-However, this adaptation does not call into question the ex-post nature of the evaluation, which takes a retrospective look at the cluster in order to prepare it to implement its development plan under the best possible conditions.
+However, this adaptation does not call into question the ex-post nature of the evaluation, which takes a retrospective look at the institution in order to prepare it to implement its development plan under the best possible conditions.

-The type of missions and activities being evaluated, the number of experts and the choice of profiles of members of the panel of expert peers, the duration of the visit of the lead institution in the cluster, and the choice of interviewees met during this visit, are all factors which are adapted to the context of each evaluated entity.
+The type of missions and activities being evaluated, the number of experts and the choice of profiles of members of the panel of expert peers, the duration of the visit of the institution, and the choice of interviewees met during this visit, are all factors which are adapted to the context of each evaluated entity.